garethrogers2828/Football-Quiz/README.md

 4. As a user, I want to know if my answers are correct after answering each question
 5. As a user, I want to be told the correct answer if I am wrong
 6. As a user, I want to be kept up to date of my score
-7. As a user, I want to know how far into the quiz I am and how many questions are remaining
+7. As a user, I want to know how far into the quiz I am, and how many questions are remaining
 8. As a user, I want to be able to see my final score and a leaderboard
+9. As a user, I want to be able to restart the quiz after I have finished

 # Design